 It is most important to protect young children from the dangerous effects of the sun.
 It can take less than 10 minutes for a child's skin to burn.
 Individuals who suffer severe sunburns during childhood are at an increased risk for skin cancer.

 Keep the following sun safety tips in mind when outdoors this summer.

 * Avoid unnecessary sun exposure, especially between 10 am and 4 pm, the peak hours for harmful UV rays.
 Do not sunbathe - tanning is your skin's response to injury from the sun.
 Remember, skin cancer develops slowly and could take 20 years to form.

 * Everyone over the age of 6 months should ALWAYS wear a broad-spectrum sunscreen with an SPF (sun protection factor) of at least 30.
-Sunscreen should be applied 30 minutes before going outdoors and should be reapplied every 2-3 hours when in the sun.
-Don't forget the nose, lips, ears and backs of hands and feet.
+Sunscreen should be applied 30 minutes before going outdoors and reapplied every 2-3 hours when in the sun.
+Don't forget the nose, lips, ears, and backs of hands and feet.

 One of our favorite things to do during the summer is to have cookouts.
 Here are a few tips to keep in mind to make sure an accident doesn't spoil the fun.

 * Keep your barbecue grill away from walls, low overhangs, and other flammable materials.

 * Handle charcoal starter fluid carefully.
 Never add more to a fire, it may explode.
 Never use gasoline or other substitutes for starter fluid.